 The secret behind the Comrex family of IP codecs is CrossLock, a network management tool that can connect with multiple networks at once, intelligently monitoring network strength and dynamically adjusting how much data is being placed on each network.
 It means our connections are more reliable, and we don’t have to worry as much about using public internet or 4G services.
-Being able to just plug into the public internet without needing to get a pri vate IP address is crucial to success.
+Being able to just plug into the public internet without needing to get a private IP address is crucial to a success live transmission.

 I first used CrossLock with Comrex’s IP audio codecs, and was intrigued when I learned that it’s a core feature of their IP video codec as well.
 It makes network management in the field much easier, which is especially crucial because we do bidirectional video and audio.
 I’ve found that LiveShot provides low-latency video and high-quality audio, even when we’re sending a lot of data.

 One of my favorite features of LiveShot is the ability to monitor connections remotely.
 We rarely send the unit out with nontechnical users, but if there’s a problem, it’s easy to log into the user interface, see the connection and modify as needed.
 One time, when using LiveShot with Beck, we discovered that the 100 MB internet path we were provided was not configured as we needed and was barely delivering 5-10 MB.
 Our IT professional, who was in another city, was able to monitor and modify the connection as we were doing the show so that we had no drops until the line was reconfigured correctly.